paulca/eyeballs.js/README.md

       <input type="submit" name="commit" value="Save">
     </form>

-The main things to note here are the way that the form binds automatically to the create action (using jQuery).
+The main things to note here are the way that the form binds automatically to the create action (using jQuery event delegation).
 Also, field elements have the "data-attribute" attributes ... the o\_O.params() function reads from these, returning a JSON object that can be passed to Review.initialize(...).

 Notice also `o_O.alert_errors(...)` which displays an alert of all the errors on an invalid review.

 Finally, the o\_O.render function takes a template, which is a Mustache.js template stored in `views/`, the review object and a set of options.

-This is all very early stuff, but please feel free to play and feedback.

-That's all for now!

 Running the tests
 -----------------

 eyeballs.js uses QUnit for in-browser testing.
 Just load the files in the test directory in any browser to run them.

+For the REST tests, you can use the included Sinatra app, `app.rb`.
+The tests expect it to be in a local virtual domain `http://eyeballs`

 About me
 --------